JuliaNLSolvers/Optim.jl/docs/src/algo/samin.md

 increase rt.
 When in doubt, start with a conservative rt, for example, rt=0.95, and allow for a generous iteration limit.
-The algorithm requires lower and upper bounds on the parameters, although these bounds are often set rather wide, and are not necessarily meant to reflect constraints in the model,but rather bounds that enclose the parameter space.
+The algorithm requires lower and upper bounds on the parameters, although these bounds are often set rather wide, and are not necessarily meant to reflect constraints in the model, but rather bounds that enclose the parameter space.
 If the final `x`s are very close to the boundary (which can be checked by setting verbosity=1), it is a good idea to restart the optimizer with wider bounds, unless the bounds actually reflect hard constraints on `x`.

 ## Example
-This is example shows a successful minimization:
+This example shows a successful minimization:
 ```julia
 julia> using Optim, OptimTestProblems